-- Paying interest on directors loans if money has been lent to the company
+- Paying interest on directors’ loans if money has been lent to the company

-- This could (in certain circumstances) provide some tax free interest to you if its covered by the annual savings allowance whilst at the same time giving the company a tax deduction in its accounts.
+- This could (in certain circumstances) provide some tax free interest to you if it's covered by the annual savings allowance whilst at the same time giving the company a tax deduction in its accounts.

 - Paying rent if the company is occupying business premises owned by you.
 The company receives tax relief on the rent payments as an expense, and there is no national insurance due on rental income.